flectra-hq/documentation-user/general/flectra_basics/choose_language.rst

 instance.

-From the general dashboard click on the **Settings** app; on the top left of the page select :menuselection:`Translations --> Load a Translation`, select a language to install and click on **LOAD.**
+From the general dashboard click on the **Settings** app; on the top left of the page select :menuselection:`Translations --> Languages`, select a language to install and click on **ADD.**

 .. image:: media/choose_language01.png
     :align: center